History of the Rexel Group

-Rexel has been contributing to the development of the trade electrical supplies distribution market in France and worldwide for nearly 50 years.
-Distinctive for its pioneering commercial spirit and unwavering goal of operational excellence, there have been several decisive periods in the history of the Group.
-All of them have contributed to making today's Rexel a key stakeholder in the energy transition.
+Rexel has been contributing to the development of the professional electrical supplies distribution market in France and worldwide for nearly 50 years.
+Distinctive for its pioneering commercial spirit and unwavering goal of operational excellence, there have been several decisive periods in the Group’s history.
+Each one has contributed to making Rexel the key player in the energy transition that it is today.

-Rexel developed out of the Compagnie de Distribution de Matériel Électrique (CDME), created in 1967 by LEBON, which operated through 4 subsidiary companies: Revimex, Facen, Sotel and Lienard-Soval.
+Rexel developed out of the Compagnie de Distribution de Matériel Électrique (CDME), created in 1967 by the LEBON company, which operated through 4 subsidiary companies: Revimex, Facen, Sotel, and Lienard-Soval.

 As a specialist in electrical equipment sales, CDME expanded in France by acquiring family-owned regional businesses.
-In 1978, it opened a trade electronics and IT hardware distribution division, and diversified into trade industrial supplies.
+In 1978, it opened a trade electronics and IT hardware distribution division and diversified into the industrial supplies trade.

 1983 – Flotation on the Second Marché of the Paris stock exchange